I woke up Wednesday morning to find a Facebook post from an Indiana-bred friend, urging unity.

 I was a Bernie Sanders supporter until late summer, when I finally did enough reading up on Hillary Clinton's character and beliefs to enthusiastically support her.
 I voted for Bernie in the primary, just as I voted for unsuccessful candidates in the past, including Paul Tsongas in 1992 and the Rev. Jesse Jackson in 1988.

 But on Election Night, I was prepared for a Trump victory.
-I took Michael Moore seriously, and I agreed with my husband when he predicted Clinton would take the popular vote but win the electoral college.
+I took Michael Moore seriously, and I agreed with my husband when he predicted Clinton would take the popular vote but lose the electoral college.
 I'm no political savant, but I was a political reporter for a few years and I've covered more elections than I can count.

 Things can go very wrong.
 I know this.
 I just didn't feel it - a Clinton victory - would happen.